IDEAS-Watershed is organized around six Research Activities

 Development of reaction networks to describe biogeochemical transformations is a central component of the SBR research.
 All SFAs in one form or another develop and use reaction models for aqueous complexation, surface complexation, mineral dissolution-precipitation, and microbially mediated reactions.
 In particular, the fine-scale SFAs at Stanford Linear Acceleratory Center (SLAC), Lawrence Livermore National Laboratory (LLNL), and Argonne National Laboratory (ANL) focusing on developing mechanistic models of biogeochemical transformations in subsurface environments at fine scales, using molecular, genomic, metabolic, solid-phase, and aqueous chemistry data.

 The IDEAS-Watersheds Reaction Network Activity bridges across the SFAs and develops the use of process-explicit reaction models for aqueous complexation, surface complexation, mineral dissolution-precipitation, microbially mediated reactions, microbial dynamics, and similar processes.

 The collaboration activities will focus on two major aspects: (1) develop new approaches and workflows to incorporate new data and knowledge into the reaction models, including the derivation of reaction networks from metagenomics data and reaction parameters; and (2) implement reaction models that reflect the new understanding needed in the code CrunchFlow.

 Shared Infrastructure Activity

-- Extend the BER ecosystem of interoperable software tools and components to better represent hydrobiogeochemical processes in dynamic stream/river corridors along the river continuum.
+- Extends the BER ecosystem of interoperable software tools and components to better represent hydrobiogeochemical processes in dynamic stream/river corridors along the river continuum.

-- Provide software tools and workflows that can be shared among the SFAs as well as the critical (and currently incomplete) experience base on how to parameterize and use the new capabilities.
+- Provides software tools and workflows that can be shared among the SFAs as well as the critical (and currently incomplete) experience base on how to parameterize and use the new capabilities.